 Carry your own water bottle

 You may be aware that plastic is nature’s greatest nemesis.
 The plastic bottles account for a huge amount of waste that end up in the ocean.
 So, when you travel, it is advisable to carry your own water bottle.
-You can refill the bottle whenever, and avoid wasting plastic cups and save money on buying water bottles.
+You can refill the bottle and avoid wasting plastic cups and save money on buying water bottles.

 Use public transport